backstage/backstage/.changeset/pink-ads-shave.md

 **Breaking changes**

-The backend scaffolder plugin now needs a `UrlReader` which can be receieved from the PluginEnvironment.
+The backend scaffolder plugin now needs a `UrlReader` which can be pulled from the PluginEnvironment.

 The following change is required in `backend/src/plugins/scaffolder.ts`